Finite Chow-Witt correspondences

 \subsection{Base change of the ground field}

 The various constructions considered until now are functorial with respect to the ground field $k$, and we now give details about some of the aspects of this functoriality.
 Let $L$ be a field extension of $k$, both $L$ and $k$ assumed to be perfect.
 For any scheme $X$ over $k$, let $X_L=\spec L\times_{\spec k} X$ be its extension to $L$.
-When $X$ is smooth, the canonical bundle $\omega_X$ pulls-back over $X_L$ to the canonical bundle $\omega_{X_L}$ of $X_L$, and thus all the relative canonical bundles of the type $\omega_{X\times Y/Y}$ are preserved by base-change to $L$.
+When $X$ is smooth, the canonical bundle $\omega_X$ pulls-back over $X_L$ to the canonical bundle $\omega_{X_L}$ of $X_L$.

 By conservation of surjectivity and finiteness by base change, the pull-back induces a map $\Adm(X,Y) \to \Adm(X_L,Y_L)$.
 From the contravariant functoriality of Chow-Witt groups with support, passing to the limit, one then immediately obtains an \emph{extension of scalars} functor